15 Things To Do On New Zealand’s North Island

 Whilst on the platform you’ll stop at various points to have your photo taken, learn some Auckland history, and have a go at leaning over the edge.
 Just do it…

-13. Cuba Street in Wellington
+13. Check Out Cuba Street in Wellington

 Lambton Harbour

-One of the more bohemian areas of Wellington, Cuba Street is the home to an eclectic collection of cafes, op-shops, boutique, small fashion stores, art galleries, and music shops.
+One of the more bohemian areas of Wellington is Cuba Street, the home to an eclectic collection of cafes, op-shops, boutique, small fashion stores, art galleries, and music shops.

-14. The Town of Russell
+14. Visit The Town of Russell

-Photo - Bay of Islands, New Zealand
+scenic view of Bay of Islands, New Zealand

 Bay of Islands